Reading flags from a file

 If you use flags from files in a production environment, you need to propagate flag changes to the file whenever one of your flags is updated in the LaunchDarkly UI.

 If you perform automated tests or prototyping, you might want to run application code that uses feature flags without connecting to LaunchDarkly.
-LaunchDarkly SDKs in offline mode return the default value for each flag evaluation.
-Default is not an actual property of the flag.
+LaunchDarkly SDKs in offline mode return the fallback value for each flag evaluation.
+This is not a property of the flag.
 It is the value that you specified as a fallback in your program code when you evaluated the flag.

 However, in some server-side SDKs, you can also use files to configure the feature flag state you desire.